juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "Anyone up for a game of Hover-Sack?"
 Casey proposed, which was met with all-round approval.

 "Of course!"
 Kevan exclaimed excitedly.
-"All work and no play, makes Jack a dull boy!"
+"All work and no play makes Jack a dull boy!"

 ____